 - 1 tsp baking soda

 - 1 1/2 cups chopped assorted chocolate bars and candy (I like to use Snickers, Mars, Reese’s and caramels)

 - Preheat oven to 350F and coat baking sheets with non-stick cooking spray or line with silicone baking mats.

-- In a bowl, cream together the butter and brown sugar.
+- Using an electric mixer fitted with the paddle attachment or a handheld mixer, cream together the butter and brown sugar.

 - Add the egg, vanilla and maple syrup.
 Mix until fully combined.

 - Next, add the flour, baking soda and salt.

 - Mix in the chopped chocolate pieces.

 - Roll into balls and place on prepared baking sheets.
 Refrigerate entire baking sheet for 15 minutes.

 - Bake for 10-12 minutes.
 Do not overbake if you want the cookies to stay soft and chewy!